acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 # Redux

 Welcome to the Redux tutorial!
 If you are unable to attend the theoretical introduction, please check out the [presentation](./Redux.pptx) first.
-Focus is going to be on understanding the pattern, have a look at some DevTools, and using Redux in our React video player application.
+Focus is going to be on understanding the pattern by implementing Redux from scratch, have a look at some DevTools, and finally using Redux in our React video player application.

 ## Prerequisites